 A toothache in a child could occur due to multiple possibilities.
-It could be related to a deep cavity, a possible nerve infection, a loose baby tooth, something caught between their teeth, a canker sore or trauma.
-Read More
+It could be related to a deep cavity, a possible nerve infection, a loose baby tooth, something caught between their teeth, a canker sore, or trauma.

 If your child is complaining of pain, rinse your child’s mouth with warm water and inspect the area to make sure nothing is stuck between your child’s teeth.
 If the toothache persists, contact our office for an evaluation.
 Do not place aspirin or any type of pain medication on the gum tissue or on the aching tooth because this could burn the gums.
 You can use children’s over-the-counter pain medications to alleviate the pain such as Ibuprofen or Tylenol.